 The MiND lab is hiring!
-We’re looking for a new lab manager and potentially a few other full time research assistants.
+We’re looking for 2 full time Research Technician Associates.
 This can be a great job for students who have just graduated undergrad with plans for grad school, looking to get more research experience.
 Positions are term-limited to one year and renewable depending on funding and performance.
 Start dates are flexible depending on applicant availability, but ideally applicants would start in March or April 2018.

 Rebecca Waller and Hailey Dotterer have new publications in SCAN and Assessment

 Two new articles out from MiND lab members Hailey Dotterer and Rebecca Waller!

 The Developmental Psychology Program is accepting T-32 post-doc applications until May 15. http://psychjobsearch.wikidot.